 - Dangerous or negligent behaviour by those around you

 There are a wealth of statistics out there relating to ladder accident and injury cases in the UK.
-The HSE has stated that accidents involving ladders are the biggest causes of home and workplace accidents in the United Kingdom.
+The HSE has stated that ladders’ accidents are the biggest causes of home and workplace accidents in the United Kingdom.
 They also say that at the very least, 40 percent of falls from height UK wide are connected to ladder accidents.

 However, it is important to remember that you would not necessarily be claiming from the manufacturer for a ladder accident caused by faulty ladders.
 Just like any other product, wear and tear happens every time you use a ladder, and if it has not been checked, or replaced when it should have been, for example after risk assessment, then your employer might be held liable for the accident you’ve had.